Rita Ora Wears A Series Of Eye-Catching Outfits For New Clothing Campaign

 Hope you guys are safe, don’t forget to #StayHome and call your friends and loved ones ❤️ I was lucky enough to be in Miami in January before everything went into lockdown and got to work with some of my favourite people to shoot the new campaign ‘Colour Up’ for @deichmann_schuhe ????
 Thank you to my whole @deichmann_schuhe family for being so sweet and kind to me always!!!
 Sooo happy to announce this is available now on their online store #colourup #ritaoraxdeichmann .
 Photographer: @cassblackbird Makeup: @kathyjeung Hair: @brentlawler Nails: @britneytokyo Styling: @annatrevelyan

-For her caption, Ora explained this shoot took place in Miami in Jnauary before everything went into lockdown. he urged for her fans to stay at home and to be safe.
+For her caption, Ora explained this shoot took place in Miami in January before everything went into lockdown. he urged her fans to stay at home and to be safe.

 She thanked the Deichmann family for always being sweet and kind to her and that she’s happy to announce that this line is available on their online store.